-On our first day in Viñales, we woke up before dawn and headed to the tobacco fields, hoping to catch a farmer at work.
-Shortly after the sun came up, we found what we were looking for: a farmer working in a field of young tobacco plants.
-As we shot photos of this charismatic man in the glow of early light, we asked him about the process that would turn his plants into cigars.
+On our first day in Viñales, we headed to the tobacco fields, hoping to catch a farmer at work.
+It wasn't long before we found what we were looking for: a farmer working in a field of young tobacco plants.
+As we shot photos of this charismatic man in the glow of the afternoon light, we asked him about the process that would turn his plants into cigars.

 “All of my tobacco is grown organically, then harvested and dried in that drying house over there, for at least three months,” he explained to us.
 “The government buys 90% of the leaves for a very low price” — to be used in the government-owned factories that produce brand-name cigars.
 “And I get to keep 10%, for the hand-made cigars that I sell locally.”

-The farmer stopped pulling weeds when his wife brought his morning coffee over.
+The farmer stopped pulling weeds when his wife brought a cup of coffee over.
 As soon as he finished the coffee, he traded the empty cup for a cigarette.
 With a big smile he said, “In Cuba, three things keep us going: coffee, tobacco, and rum!”

 The farmer’s wife showed us the drying house, where we learned that the dried tobacco leaves get fermented with the family recipe of honey, lime, rum, and other ingredients.
 The soft parts of the leaves are then separated from the stiff center, which contains most of the nicotine.
 “Our cigars aren’t as addictive as the factory ones,” she explained, “because we remove the middle part of the leaf.”